jgbarah/aframe-playground/figures-01/README.md

 The sphere now has a 360 image projected on it.
 The box is animated, by adding a component specifying the animation.
-And there are a couple lights.
+And there are a couple lights, and a colored background.

-A more subtle, but important change, is that now it uses assets. the `assets` element allow for the download of the different assets (in this case, images) without interfering with the main scene, which uses them.
+A more subtle, but important change, is that now it uses assets. the `assets` element allow for the download of the different assets (in this case, images) without interfering with the main scene which uses them.

 [Check the actual scene in your browser](second.html).